Pickles888/todo-list.rs/README.md

 - [ ] add todo
 - [ ] delete todo
 - [ ] save todo to an actually reasonable directory
+- [ ] add a flake for development and running remotely
 - [ ] finish usage section
 - [ ] some nice photos for the readme :)
 - [ ] refactor as I get better at rust